 Humans are also able to communicate without the use of words with nonverbal communication, which is an important means of sharing information.
 Nonverbal communication relies on a variety of unspoken cues and signals, including facial expressions, gestures, body language, posture, touch, physical distance, intonation, and nonverbal vocalizations such as sighing.

-Verbal and nonverbal communications coexist with each other which provide a direct effect on people’s perception and exchanges.
+Verbal and nonverbal communications coexist with each other and provide a direct effect on people’s perceptions and exchanges.

 Animal Signals and Communication

 Animal communication refers to the sharing of information between animals.
 There are a number of modes of communication that animals use.
 Different types of signals are necessary for optimal communication of different messages in different environments.

 Major communication modes among animals include chemical, tactile, audible, and visual signals.